LilithPandragon/MasterStudies-KubernetesPractice/k8s/base/readme.md

 ## Overview of base configurations

-# Consumer
+# Consumer Configurations

 ### deployment.yaml

-Defines the deployment for the consumer application.
+Defines the deployment for consumer application.

 - **Resource Limits and Security:**
   - Container runs with non-root permissions (`runAsNonRoot: true`)